Skip to main content

 • story

-21 mentions Positive Neutral Negative
+22 mentions Positive Neutral Negative

 • “The music is awesome, the storyline is really cool, and I can definitely see the replayability of this game.”

-• “I am not experienced in these types of games, so I was a little nervous that I would be overwhelmed; however, the pacing of the story and the quests gave me time to practice what I was learning as I went.”
+• “I am not experienced in these types of games, so I was a little nervous that I would be overwhelmed; however, the pacing of the story and the quests gave me time to put into practice what I was learning as I went.”

 • “It's my understanding that the story is going to get even better as the game goes through early access.”

-• “The story is barebones; some materials get rather underused and some get overused.”
+• “The story is barebones, some materials get rather underused and some get overused.”

 • “No story... or...
 I didn't seem to realize there was one.”

-• “There's no immersive story.”
+• “No immersive story.”

 • grinding

-19 mentions Positive Neutral Negative
+20 mentions Positive Neutral Negative

-• “Research: going back and forth 50 times fetching artifacts and bringing the materials etc. becomes tedious and boring.”
+• “Research: going back and forth 50 times fetching artifacts and bringing the materials becomes tedious and boring.”

 • “It's tedious, anti-player, and proudly ignores so many hard-earned lessons this genre has figured out over the last decade.”